 Sylvia: Don’t overlook adult dogs!
 Many of them have already been in a home and are more likely to be housetrained and obedient.
 Puppies are cute, but they need you there with them – and with most people working, this is difficult.
 Above all, you don’t have to pay some breeder 900 Euro to get a dog.
 Any dog will give you love and loyalty!

-Anita: I would recommend to really take your time with the process and get to know the dog before committing to it.
+Anita: I would recommend really taking your time with the process and getting to know the dog before committing to it.
 And as always, adopt – don’t shop!
 There are so many dogs in Malta needing to be rehomed.
 And finally, I have to agree with Sylvia that adopting a senior dog should not be overlooked.
 And don’t forget that you can teach an old dog new tricks.